backchristoffer/View-RHEA-Errata-Advisories/README.md

-# Red Hat Errata Advisory Script
+# Red Hat RHEA Errata Advisory Script

 ## Overview

-This Python script retrieves Red Hat Errata advisories and prints relevant information in a formatted manner.
+This Python script retrieves Red Hat RHEA Errata advisories and prints relevant information in a formatted manner.
 It uses the Red Hat Management API to fetch advisories and display details such as Advisory ID, Type, Synopsis, Publish Date, Affected System Count, Details, and Systems.

 ## Prerequisites